 Different types of Christians can be identified, as can the different types of Christian schools.
 Although all profess a belief in Jesus as the Christ, the doctrines and practices of the groups vary widely.
-Today, more than two million individuals worldwide call themselves Christians.
+Today, more than two billion individuals worldwide call themselves Christians.

 Orthodox Christians claim to be the descendants of the first Christian church established.
 The word “orthodox” means “straight worship or teaching.”
-This group has sought to keep the purity of the original church in tact as others form and supposedly introduced false teachings.
+This group has sought to keep the purity of the original church intact as others form and supposedly introduced false teachings.
 Among the Orthodox Christians are Catholics, Coptic, and East Orthodox churches.
 They believe that the church is the main authority.

 Protestants comprise another large group of Christians.
 Their beginnings can be traced to such leaders as King Henry VIII, who began the Church of England to separate from the Catholic Church, John Calvin, who is best known for his ties to the Puritans, and Martin Luther, who struck a blow for the Protestant Reformation when he tacked his Ninety-Five Theses to the chapel door.
 The major denominations, such as Lutheran, Methodist, Presbyterian, and Baptist, are included in this type.
 They follow salvation by grace and profess the Holy Spirit’s authority in matters of faith.
 Protestants include only 2 sacraments, baptism and communion, but they shun most of the liturgy and traditions of the Orthodox Christians.

 Charismatic Christians claim to be filled with the Holy Spirit and are given abilities such as speaking in tongues and healing.
 They hold a much more conservative and emotional view of religion and its teachings.
 Often called splinter groups, many mainline Protestant churches, in fact, claim the charismatic label.